dell-cloud-marketplace/docker-magento/README.md

 ## Some Housekeeping

 ### Remove Old Messages
-After you log in, you will see message (at the top right hand side of the screen) saying: "You have 1 critical, 5 major, 19 minor and 56 notice unread message(s)."
+After you log in, you will see a warning (at the top right hand side of the screen) saying: "You have 1 critical, 5 major, 19 minor and 56 notice unread message(s)."
 Some of these messages date back to 2008.

 Click on link **Go to messages**.
 From there, click on **Select All** (LHS, near the top), select action **Remove** and click on **Submit** (RHS, near the top).